Faculty Governance Bylaws, the College of Arts and Sciences

 a.
 Departmental Members

 The four departmental members serve one-year terms and are elected by individual departments and programs, chosen by a system of turns, beginning with the first four departments or programs as they appear alphabetically on the College’s list of departments and programs (currently at https://www.colorado.edu/asfacultystaff/departmental-listing ), followed by the next four, and so on, or by a similar system that includes all programs and departments equitably and is agreed to by the chairs and directors of the division in question.
-Departmental members may be of either Professorial or Instructor rank.
+Departmental members may be tenured or tenure-track faculty members or Teaching Faculty of any rank.

 b.
 At-large Members